GromovoiStanislav/Apollo-Server/README.md

 - 12 - Apollo-server (js) with with graphql-tag (+Authentication JWT, Mongoose)
 - 13 - Apollo-server (ts) with Express
 - 14 - Apollo-server (js) subscriptions with Express
+- 15 - Apollo-server (js) with Express, Mongoose